Jason-Abbott/legislative-review/README.md

 ### React
 `npm run watch` to package .js and .less while editing

-Components that constitute an entire view (typicall all the space between header and footer) extend React.Component in order to use the `*componentDid*` lifecycle methods to load and persist state.
+Components that constitute an entire view (typically all the space between header and footer) extend React.Component in order to use the `*componentDid*` lifecycle methods to load and persist state.
 Child components should not manage their own state and therefore can be plain Javascript objects.